scmosoeu/fresh_produce/README.md

 # Fresh Produce

-Tables in the jhb_market SQL database, the links will direct you to the url where the data was scrapped.
+Tables in the jhb_market SQL database, the links will direct you to the url where the data was scrapped

 [commodity_raw]('http://www.joburgmarket.co.za/dailyprices.php')